-With St Joseph's Primary in Eden closing at the end of the year, the expansion of the Pambula Beach college will ensure that Catholic primary education continues to be offered in the parish - something St Joseph's principal Mrs Anne Maddock said was very parish [which stretches from Eden in the south to Merimbula in the north] so geographically, this is the best location.
+With St Joseph's Primary in Eden closing at the end of the year, the expansion of the Pambula Beach college will ensure that Catholic primary education continues to be offered in the parish - something St Joseph's principal Mrs Anne Maddock said was very exciting of a changed demographic in the transition with her. the Archdiocese," she said.

+parish [which stretches from Eden in the south to Merimbula in the north] so geographically, this is the best location.